Global Header

 • Basic store functionality: The plugin includes essential features like shopping cart functionality, checkout processes and inventory management.

-However, these basic features require complementary services (e.g., hosting and a domain) to run your store.
+However, these basic WooCommerce features require complementary services (example: hosting and a domain) to run your store.

-Essential costs involved in launching a WooCommerce store
+What are the essential costs involved in launching a WooCommerce store?

 While the plugin is free, you’ll encounter various ongoing costs when setting up and managing a WooCommerce store.
 These expenses can vary based on your explicit requirements and the size of your store.
 Let’s break down the significant expenses you should anticipate.